-Research Questions: The research questions to be addressed under the Fisheries Case Study will be "How would the provisions of the deep EPA affect marine fisheries the 4 Indian Ocean island ESA members".
-Issues to address could be rules of origin, and related issues, such as cumulation, value tolerances and automatic derogations, accounting segregation, rules concerning transhipment at sea, rules on handling of by-catch, use of FADs, mandatory use of VMS, procedural and documentary requirements (including use of a registered exporter scheme), rules governing issuance of catch certificates, and agreements on administrative cooperation with other non-ESA states.
+Research Questions: The research questions to be addressed under the Fisheries Case Study will be "How would the provisions of the deepened EPA affect marine fisheries in the 4 Indian Ocean island ESA member States and the EU".
+Issues to address could be rules of origin, and related issues, such as cumulation, value tolerances and automatic derogations, accounting segregation, rules concerning transhipment at sea, rules on handling of by-catch, use of FADs, use of VMS, procedural and documentary requirements (including use of a registered exporter scheme), and agreements on administrative cooperation with other non-ESA states.
 Other key issues to be addressed could include SPS, TBT, IPRs, Trade and Sustainable Development, Investment and Institutional Structures.